 This three year programme asks councils to lead innovative action in their local community to tackle childhood obesity.
-Find out how to apply to undertake a discovery phase below.

 One in ten children are already overweight or obese on entering Reception.
 This rises to one in five in Year 6 with boys more likely to be classed as obese.
-There is a ‘deprivation gap’ with children from deprived areas more than twice as likely to be obese and more than four times as likely to be severly obese than children in the least deprived areas.
+There is a ‘deprivation gap’ with children from deprived areas more than twice as likely to be obese and more than four times as likely to be severely obese than children in the least deprived areas.

 The Government published the second chapter of the Childhood Obesity: Plan for action in June 2018, setting out the ambition to halve childhood obesity and significantly reduce the gap in obesity between children from the most and least deprived areas by 2030.